Most noncancerous cysts and tumors do not cause any symptoms, but some cause pain or a feeling of heaviness in the pelvis.

 Doctors sometimes detect cysts or tumors during a routine pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more .
 Sometimes doctors suspect them based on symptoms.
 Often, they are identified when an imaging test (such as ultrasonography) is done for another reason.

-A pregnancy test is done to rule out pregnancy, including pregnancy located outside the uterus (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+A pregnancy test is done to rule out pregnancy, including pregnancy located outside the uterus (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more ).
+When an ectopic pregnancy... read more ).

 If imaging suggests that the growth could be cancerous, doctors remove it and examine it under a microscope.
 A laparoscope Laparoscopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more , inserted through a small incision just below the navel, may be used to examine the ovaries and to remove the growth.